 Two wheeled motor vehicles are becoming unavoidable in London, Manchester and the UK, as e-bike and moped sales continue to multiply in most major cities globally.

 With an abundance of options to choose from as the market expands to reflect societal interest, the age-old question stands: Which one should I invest in?

-In order to put the two vehicle’s head to head, we put together four different key categories that riders take into consideration and prioritize before they purchase and see how each of them weighs up.
+In order to put the two vehicle’s head to head, we put together four different key categories that riders take into consideration and prioritise before they purchase and see how each of them weighs up.